Trigger Rules

 Event List

-The following events are considered untrusted:
+The following events are untrusted events:

 Pull Request Related Events: